ravenawk/patsbytes/content/articles/ansible_collections.md

 ```

 The command found no collections in the defined paths, so the command returns no output.
-Depending on how you installed ansible on your system, this might have a long list of collections that your package manager included at install time.
+Depending on how you installed ansible on your system, this might have a long list of collections that your package manager included during the ansible install.

 >**NOTE:** There is a bug that might return the following error.
 >